Fortyseven/ircawp/README.md

     -   Or bring your own GGML-format model and add it to the `config.json` file.

+-   You'll need to setup a Slack application.
+Doing that is beyond the scope of this meager README.

--   Modify .env with your Slack API credentials
+-   Modify .env with your Slack API credentials.

 ## Usage